Zoo New England – The Franklin Park Zoo

 The tiger exhibit had a long line, but was worth it for the extraordinary up close views!

-Overall, this zoo doesn’t rank at the top or bottom of my list in terms of zoos I have visited: I would say it’s your average zoo experience.
-If you live in the area, I would recommend checking out a discount pass at a local library as the Franklin Park Zoo isn’t quite worth the $17 per person they charge per person for admission.
+Overall, this zoo doesn’t rank at the top nor bottom of my list in terms of zoos I have visited: I would say it’s your average zoo experience.
+If you live in the area, I would recommend checking out a discount pass at a local library as the Franklin Park Zoo isn’t quite worth the $23 per person they charge per person for admission.
 And tourists will likely be more pleased with Roger Williams Park Zoo in Providence.

 Address: 1 Franklin Park Rd.
 Boston, MA 02121